BGerwe/raspberry_pico/README.md

 Follow [this link](https://git-scm.com/downloads/win) for the git installer.

 ### Install conda
+**NOTE**:  This isn't strictly required for working with the Raspberry Pico, but I highly recommend this for general programming in Python.

 conda is a distribution platform and dependency manager for Python.
 When writing Python we take advantage of the hardwork from many other open source software developers around the world by downloading and using their packages.
 Instead of having to reinvent the wheel everytime, we can often find a package that already does what we want.
 When